Ethu7/Celeb-Marriage-Network-Wiki/readme.md

-# Hollywood Influence
+# Marriage Network
-Project to understand the evolution through time of connections and influence made by actors and actresses.
+Project to understand the evolution through time of connections made by actors and the propagating effects.
 With a goal to improve my scraping skills and analyze a unique dataset.
 Plans to predict length of newly married couples relationship.
 ## Getting Started